rjsalvadorr/rise-of-the-raps/readme.md

 - DeMar DeRozan plays in the All-Star Game for the first time.
 - The Raps win the Atlantic Division for the second time.
 - The Raptors return to the playoffs again.
-Before game one of the Raptors-Nets series, Masai Ujiri addresses a crowd of fans in Jurassic Park and ends his speech by yelling "F--K BROOKLYN!".
-The NBA slaps a $25,000 fine on Ujiri for hyping up the home crowd.
+Before game one of the Raptors-Nets series, Masai Ujiri addresses fans in Jurassic Park and ends his speech by yelling "F--K BROOKLYN!".
 - The team gets bounced by the Nets in game 7 of their series.

 </MainText>